 I would be nothing without you

 Andy's Man Club is Tom's favourite charity.
 Donations can be made here.
 Their motto: #ITSOKAYTOTALK seems especially applicable right now.
 It can be hard to find ways to open up.
 I often wish we could travel back in time 150 years ago to the days we all wrote letters and kept up a steady, intimate conversation.
-Sometimes it seems the only time we get mail these days is when some spammer hijacks our address off of our professional websites.
 Let's not let this chance to talk pass us by.